-The Rock Climbing Instructor award is the nationally recognised award that covers the skills required to safely supervise groups in the single pitch crag environment and climbing walls.
+The Rock Climbing Instructor is the nationally recognised qualification that covers the skills required to safely supervise groups in the single pitch crag environment and on climbing walls.

 The course is suitable for climbers who want to work with groups in the outdoor sector, schools or in the voluntary sector.
 It is also useful for individual climbers who want to expand their knowledge and become safer climbers, demonstrating rock climbing good practice.

 Over three days (09:00 to 17:00) we discuss, and practice, the hard skills of teaching and managing groups in the more dynamic outdoor climbing environment and also on one day indoors.
 Importantly we also discuss the soft skills so you can reflect on your coaching style and understand the challenges different groups or individuals face when climbing